-Measure Sample survey questions to patient Annual flu vaccine Have you had a flu shot since July 1?
-Tips for success Administer flu shot as soon as it's available each fall.
-Eliminate barriers to accessing flu shots and offer multiple options for patients to get their shot, walk-in appointments, flu shot clinics, flu shots at every appointment type if the patient's eligible.
-Promote flu shots through website, patient portal, and phone greeting.
-Getting appointments and care quickly In the last six months: • How often did you see the person you came to see within 15 minutes of your appointment time?
+Measure Sample survey questions to patient Getting appointments and care quickly In the last six months: How often did you see the person you came to see within 15 minutes of your appointment time?
 When you needed care right away, how often did you get care as soon as you needed?
 How often did you get an appointment for routine care as soon as you needed?